Juniors in Training

 - Attend our 4 JT nights when we will have dinner and a time of training.
 These will be held once a term, typically mid-term on a Thursday night, 5pm-9pm.

-- Be a helper on a Kedron Primary Camp (either July or Sept holidays),
+- Be a helper on the Kedron Primary Camp in July,

 - Have a mentor who will stay in touch with them through the year,